-- 37. Peer-on-peer (or 'child-on-child') abuse: people under the age of 18 are capable of physically, sexually or emotionally abusing other people under the age of 18.
+- 37. Peer-on-peer abuse: people under the age of 18 are capable of physically, sexually or emotionally abusing other people under the age of 18.
 The evidence suggests girls are more likely to be victims, and boys perpetrators.
-Staff are reminded that Charterhouse is a boarding school with a significant gender imbalance, and as a minority group female pupils may be more vulnerable.
-Peer-on-peer abuse includes, but is not limited to: - sexual violence and sexual harassment, which can occur between children of any age and sex, and can involve individuals or groups.
-'Sexual violence' means criminal behaviour such as rape or assault as defined by the Sexual Offences Act 2003.
+Staff are reminded that Charterhouse is a boarding school with a significant gender imbalance, meaning that as a minority group female pupils may be more vulnerable.
+Peer-on-peer abuse includes, but is not limited to: - sexual violence and sexual harassment.
+This can occur between two children of any age and sex, and can involve individuals or groups of children.
+'Sexual violence' refers to criminal behaviour such as rape and sexual assault as defined by the Sexual Offences Act 2003.
 'Sexual harassment' refers to conduct of a sexual nature which is unwanted by the person on the receiving end, either in the physical world or online.
-It can relate to those who are (or are perceived to be) either heterosexual or homosexual.
-'Harassment' usually implies repetition, but in peer-on-peer relationships can relate to single incidents: - o calling someone sexualised names, or telling sexualised stories or jokes about them - o making sexualised comments about their clothes, appearance or behaviour - o displaying sexualised images (including grafitti) - making sexualised gestures or threats - o physical behaviour such as touching or squeezing bottoms, breasts and genitalia (eg. "sack attack"), interfering with someone's clothes (eg. "debagging", flicking bra straps, lifting up skirts), or brushing against someone in a sexual manner.
-Staff should be aware that these kinds of physical behaviour can easily cross the line from harassment into sexual assault.

-'upskirting' (now a crime under the Voyeurism Act 2019) typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks for sexual gratification, or to cause them humiliation, distress or alarm.
+It can be either stand-alone, or part of a broader pattern of abuse, and it can relate either to those who are (or who are perceived to be) heterosexual or homosexual, such as: - o calling someone sexualised names, or telling sexualised stories or jokes about them - o making sexualised comments about their clothes, appearance or behaviour - displaying sexualised images - o making sexualised threats - o physical behaviour such as touching or squeezing bottoms, breasts and genitalia (eg. "sack attack"), interfering with someone's clothes (eg. "debagging", flicking bra straps, lifting up skirts), or brushing against someone in a sexual manner.
+Staff should be aware that these kinds of physical behaviour can easily cross the line from harassment into sexual assault. - 'upskirting', which is now a crime under the Voyeurism Act 2019, typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks for sexual gratification, or to cause them humiliation, distress or alarm.

-Staff should be aware that pupils abused in any of these ways may hide it well, but are likely to be profoundly affected by their experiences.
-Charterhouse cannot allow its pupils to suffer in this context, and it cannot send young people out into the world believing this kind of behaviour is acceptable.
-Further information is available in Part 5 of Keeping Children Safe in Education and in the government's document Sexual violence and sexual harassment between children in schools and colleges.
+Staff should also be aware that children who are abused in any of these ways may hide it well, but are likely to be profoundly affected by their experiences.
+Charterhouse cannot allow its pupils to suffer in this context, and it cannot send young people out into the world believing that this kind of behaviour is somehow acceptable.
+Further information is available in Part 5 of Keeping children safe in education (2019) and in the government's document Sexual violence and sexual harassment between children in schools and colleges.